 Music proudly brings our community together with regular performances to showcase our talents.
 At The Rise School we encourage pupils to be inquisitive and creative through music.

 Within the PE curriculum our primary school look at developing pupils Fundamental Movement Skills (FMS).
 FMS skills are important because they are the “building blocks” or foundation movements for more complex and specialised skills.
 These are required by pupils throughout their lives to competently and confidently play different games, sports and recreational activities.

-Weaving wellbeing is a Personal, Social and Health Education (PSHE) program designed to teach children skills and strategies which develop positive mental health.
+Weaving wellbeing is a Personal, Social, Economic and Health Education (PSHE) program designed to teach children skills and strategies which develop positive mental health.
 The skills are based on current research from the field of positive psychology.